ryanspletzer/ryanspletzer.github.io/_posts/2017-02-19-hello-world.md

 ---
 layout: post
-title: "Hello World"
+title: Hello World
 date: 2017-02-19 12:00:00
 description: This has been a long time coming, but after a few years I finally
     have a new blog.
 header: "/images/GAC_LifeAquatic.jpg"
+headerwidth: 793
+headerheight: 397
 share: true
 comments: true
 tags: